maxloopinmok/weekly-report/16 - 2024 Monday August 5 to Sunday August 11.md

 - I watched today's news on CNA.

 # Upcoming Schedule
+- 14, 15 August 2024 Take delivery of book scanner and accessory.

 # Tasks to do:
 - Review selected books for further readings.